Phlorum - Page Content

 Grassland

-Grassland can simply be created by altering the mowing regime or by replanting with meadow species.
+Grassland can be created by altering the mowing regime or replanting with meadow species.

 Woodland

 Planting trees demonstrates a long-term commitment to enhancing biodiversity in any scheme.
-As the climax ecosystem in most UK locations, woodlands are some of the most diverse habitats around and their creation should be encouraged wherever possible.
+As the climax ecosystem in most UK locations, woodlands are some of the most diverse habitats and their creation should be encouraged in many locations.

 Refugia/hibernacula